apollographql/rover/examples/supergraph-demo/README.md

 `users` resolves data about users, `products` resolves data about products, and `pandas` resolves data about pandas.

 Each of these subgraphs can be run individually from their own directories by running `npm install` and `npm run start`.
 Changes made to the server code will cause the server to reload, courtesy of `nodemon`.
+You can run all three by running `npm run start` from the root of `supergraph-demo`.

 These three subgraphs each run on their own endpoint, `http://localhost:{4001,4002,4003}`.